-Students study fundamental electrotechnology engineering principles.
-Through the application of their knowledge and the Systems Engineering Process, students produce operational systems that may also include mechanical components.
-In addition, students conduct research and produce technical reports.
-Students study fundamental electrotechnology principles including applied electrical theory, representation of electronic components and devices, elementary applied physics in electrical circuits, and mathematical calculations that can be applied to define and explain electrical characteristics of circuits.
-The unit offers opportunities for students to apply their knowledge in the design, construction, testing and evaluation of an operational system.
+Students study electrotechnology engineering principles.
+While conducting research and producing technical reports, students apply their knowledge of Systems Engineering Process to produce operational systems that may also include mechanical components.
+Students study applied electrical theory, representation of electronic components and devices, elementary applied physics in electrical circuits, and mathematical calculations that can be applied to define and explain electrical characteristics of circuits.